Windfall profit taxes – do they work?

 Art.
 1 para.
 2 of the Excise Duty Directive provides for strict restrictions on the implementation of new forms of indirect taxation on energy products.
 Based on the ECJ’s prior judgments in this respect, it is the effect of the tax (and not its form) that is decisive when considering whether member states are bound by these rules when introducing new taxes materially related to sectors covered by the European Excise Duty system.

 How can we help?

-If you have any questions about any of the issues raised in this briefing, please contact any of our team below, or your usual Freshfields contact.
+If you have any questions about any of the issues raised in this briefing, please contact our team listed on the next page, or your usual Freshfields contact.